ckinkeldey/icchange/README.md

-# icchange
+# ICchange
-ICChange, a software prototype for uncertainty-aware visual analysis of land cover change
+A software prototype for uncertainty-aware visual analysis of land cover change.